About the Book:

 Review:

-*I received an e-arc for review via Netgalley.
-Thank you to Kensington Books and Austenprose for the opportunity.
+*I received an e-arc via Netgalley for review.
+Thanks to the publisher for the opportunity.
 All thoughts are my own*

 About the Author: